 The misunderstanding at issue is captured in the maxim that "probability is irrelevant to the unique individual."
 Variants of this claim involve the substitution of "statistics" or "research" for "probability."
-Regardless of its precise phrasing, the idea is that knowledge of the long-run frequency of occurrence for many similar people, under similar circumstances, is of no bearing in a specific situation that is not to be repeated.
+The idea is that knowledge of the long-run frequency of occurrence for many similar people, under similar circumstances, is of no bearing in a specific situation that is not to be repeated.
 For example, statistics reported in the research literature suggest that the probability of successfully alleviating an individual's specific phobia is maximized through exposure-based treatment (Barlow, 2002).
-It is not unusual, however, for a mental health expert to disregard this finding, administering some other treatment (e.g., long-term psychoanalysis) on the grounds that a particular client's case is special-that the probability/ statistics/research do not apply to this unique individual.
+It is not unusual, however, for a mental health expert to disregard this finding, administering some other treatment on the grounds that a particular client's case is special-that the probability/statistics/research do not apply to this unique individual.
 There are two ways of understanding such a claim.

 First, one might interpret this as a claim that, despite the clinician's awareness that exposure therapy best addresses specific phobias, he or she perceives something sufficiently probative in this instance to countervail the prescribed treatment.
-Following Meehl's (1954) classic treatise on prediction, this is referred to this as a "broken leg" case: An otherwise sound statistical prediction that a certain professor is likely to attend a movie one evening should be modified in light of the fact that the professor had just broken a leg and is in a cast that cannot fit in a movie seat.
-Despite the existence of such cases, research has revealed that practitioners overidentify "broken leg" counterexamples, departing too frequently from the predictions of a statistical formula derived from real-world outcome data and making more errors in the process (Grove, Zald, Lebow, Snitz, & Nelson, 2000).
-Meehl (1998) noted that this fact is predictable from the more general finding that, when given the same pool of valid information and evaluated against the same criteria, statistical predictions derived from outcome data are as or more accurate than clinical predictions even when the clinicians are provided with the statistical predictions and are allowed to copy them.
+Following Meehl's (1954) classic treatise on prediction, this is referred to this as a "broken leg" case: An otherwise sound statistical prediction that a certain professor is likely to attend a movie one evening should be modified in light of the fact that the professor had just broken a leg.
+Despite the existence of such cases, research has revealed that practitioners overidentify "broken leg" counterexamples, departing too frequently from the predictions of a statistical formula and making more errors in the process (Grove, Zald, Lebow, Snitz, & Nelson, 2000).
+Meehl (1998) noted that this fact is predictable from the more general finding that, when given the same pool of valid information and evaluated against the same criteria, statistical predictions are as or more accurate than clinical predictions even when when the clinicians are provided with the statistical predictions and are allowed to copy them.
 If clinicians adopted the statistical predictions except in those instances where they could correctly identify exceptions, then their accuracy would be higher than that of the formula.
 Because this does not happen, the clinicians must be identifying too many exceptions.
-It is important to recognize what this means: Appeals to the uniqueness of the individual as grounds for countervailing the dictates of probability will, on balance, increase judgment errors (see Chapter 3 for more on statistical prediction).
+It is important to recognize what this means: Appeals to the uniqueness of the individual as grounds for countervailing the dictates of probability will, on balance, increase judgment errors.

 Second, one might interpret this as a claim that, in general, probability is irrelevant to understanding or predicting the behavior of an individual.
 A simple thought experiment, originally presented by Meehl (1973), exposes the speciousness of this interpretation.
 Suppose that you are to play Russian roulette once, meaning that you will put a revolver to your head and pull the trigger.
 Would you prefer that there be one bullet and five empty chambers in the revolver, or five bullets and one empty chamber?
 You are, after all, a unique person who will either live or die, and this event will not be repeated.
-The only basis for preferring that there be just one bullet is that the probability of death is one in six rather than five in six.
+The only basis for preferring that there be just one bullet is that the probability of death is 1/6 rather than 5/6.
 Clearly, probability is extremely relevant despite any unique aspects of this event.